pretix/pretix-docs/docs/guides/pretixscan/android.md

 !["Connect to device" page, displaying instructions for installing pretixSCAN, a QR code, and a token.](../../assets/screens/scan/connect-device.png "Connect to device screenshot")

 Once you click the :btn:Save: button, pretix redirects you to a page displaying a QR code.
-Open pretixSCAN and scan the QR code with the camera or hardware scanner.
+Open pretixSCAN and scan the QR code with the camera or scan engine.

 If you cannot scan the QR code, then you can connect the device manually instead.
 In order to do so, tap the :btn-icon:fa3-ellipsis-v:: three-dot button in the top right corner of the pretixSCAN app.